 The lift entry is via the corridor next to the escalators on the Lower Ground Level, and also in the Western Foyer, via the corridor on the Ground Level.

-A limited number of accessible parks are available on the concourse near stage door.
+A limited number of accessible parking spaces are available on the concourse near stage door.
 For more information about booking and rates, see the Opera House website.

-The Sydney Opera House car park also has a number of accessible parks available and is serviced by lifts.
+The Sydney Opera House car park also has a number of accessible parking spaces and is serviced by lifts.

 Inside the Venue